Born: December 27, 1974

 Date of Birth: December 27, 1974

 Working on Heroes not only has him playing a character who has the power to alter the space-time continuum and manipulate time, he also translates the show's scripts from English to Japanese.
-His portrayal has earned him a Golden Globe Award nomination.
-Never one to let his roots escape him, he continues to work as a research and development technical director while working on Heroes.
+His portrayal has earned him a Golden Globe Award nomination in 2007.
+Not one to let his roots escape him, he continued to work as a research and development technical director while working on Heroes.

 When Heroes came to an end in 2010, Masi immediately landed a role as Max Bergman on the action series Hawaii Five-0 and appeared in more than 130 episodes.
 Also on television, he briefly reprised his character of Hiro Nakamura on the sole season of Heroes Reborn from 2015 to 2016.